-5.1 We recognise that you may not feel comfortable discussing concerns with your direct line manager.
-For the purposes of this procedure you are asked, in the first instance, to raise concerns about any form of malpractice falling within the categories outlined in paragraph 4 with the DWO who is currently Cameron Ford.
-[The DWO reports directly to the board of directors].
-[In the absence of the DWO, the chief executive may nominate another officer to carry out the DWO's duties under this policy].

-- 5.2 [If the disclosure is extremely serious or in any way involves the [DWO], you should report it directly to the [chairman of the audit committee OR board of directors].] - 5.3 We will always endeavour to handle investigations promptly and fairly, but if you have made a disclosure under the procedure outlined in paragraph 6 [and you are not satisfied with the investigation or its conclusion, you should write directly to the chairman or our external auditors [or phone our hotline] detailing your concerns.] - 5.4 We envisage that disclosures will be most likely to relate to the actions of our workers, officers or directors but they may also relate to the actions of a third party, such as a client.
+- 5.1 We recognise that you may not feel comfortable discussing concerns with your direct line manager.
+For the purposes of this procedure you are asked, in the first instance, to raise concerns about any form of malpractice falling within the categories outlined in paragraph 4 with the DWO who is currently Paul Squires.
+In the absence of the DWO, they may nominate another officer to carry out the duties under this policy. - 5.2 If the disclosure is extremely serious or in any way involves the DWO, you should report it directly to the Director. - 5.3 We will always endeavour to handle investigations promptly and fairly, but if you have made a disclosure under the procedure outlined in paragraph 6 and you are not satisfied with the investigation or its conclusion, you should write directly to the Director. - 5.4 We envisage that disclosures will be most likely to relate to the actions of our workers, officers or directors but they may also relate to the actions of a third party, such as a client.
 It may be appropriate for you to raise your concerns directly with the third party where you believe that the malpractice identified relates solely or mainly to their conduct or a matter which is their legal responsibility.
-However, we would ask that you consult the DWO before speaking to the third party. - 5.5 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any workplace wrongdoing.
+However, we would ask that you consult the DWO before speaking to the third party.

+5.5 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any workplace wrongdoing.
 It is therefore hoped that it will not be necessary for workers to alert external organisations.
 However, in very serious circumstances, or following an internal report which has not been addressed, we recognise that it may be appropriate for you to report your concerns to an external body, such as a regulator.
 The government has prescribed a list of appropriate bodies for such external reporting: for example, the Environment Agency and the Health and Safety Executive.
 A full list is available from an independent charity called Public Concern at Work, who can be contacted by telephone on 020 7404 6609 and by e-mail at whistle@pcaw.org.co.uk